When Does Filing Bankruptcy Make Sense?

 Should I file bankruptcy?
 Is there any other way to settle my debts without filing bankruptcy?
-What are the long term affects of bankruptcy?
-Or, perhaps the question should be what are the affects of not filing bankruptcy if I know that it is near impossible to pay my creditors back?
+What are the long term effects of bankruptcy?
+Or, perhaps the question should be what are the effects of not filing bankruptcy if I know that it is near impossible to pay my creditors back?

 Bankruptcy should not be your first choice but also not your last option.

 Clearly, normal people want to pay their debts because they owe them and feel morally responsible to satisfy them.
 They created those debts and agreed to pay them back.
 Sure, hindsight is 20/20 and perhaps you may have opted for other financial choices in the past if you are currently in a whole lot of debt.
 But, what’s done is done and reality now is forcing the issue.